guldcoin/guld-chat/docs/3-transactions/1-Application.md

 5. To apply for a username, simply send the `/apply` command to gai, followed by your requested username and your public pgp key in text form in a single telegram message.
 [More on exporting your public key here](http://guld.chat/4-FAQ.html)

-6. guld user name must be unique, and more than 4 characters for it to be valid.
+6. guld username must be unique, and more than 4 characters for it to be valid.

 7. message sent should look like the following: